esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 The first section for this step will ask samtools to convert SAM format(-S) to BAM format(-b)

 ```
+# Dont run this command - we already ran it as a part of variant_call.sh script.

 samtools view -Sb ./PCMP_H326__varcall_result/PCMP_H326__aln.sam > ./PCMP_H326__varcall_result/PCMP_H326__aln.bam
 ```